Guidelines - teaching technologies

 If your PowerPoint slides include copies of third party copyright material (i.e. images or text excerpts) you must comply with the s.113P limits for texts and images.
 You must display the copyright notice at the start of the presentation.

 Staff must not upload copies of copyright material onto their Moodle pages themselves.
-This material can only be made available to students through the Library's eReserve.
+This material can only be made available to students through the Library's Course Readings.
 The Library will ensure that copyright limits are adhered to and all necessary information is recorded.
-Once the Library has placed the article or book chapter on eReserve, staff can place the URL onto their subject page, which will provide students with direct access to the item.
+Once the Library has placed the article or book chapter on Course Readings, students have with direct access to the item.

 If you want to use an image without obtaining permission from the copyright owner (such as off the Internet) on your Moodle subject pages, you may only copy and use it if you include the copyright warning notice on the same page.
 The size of the notice can be changed, but it must be clearly legible.
 (Note that some images can be used freely without the need to rely on s.113P, such as images used under an open licence such as Creative Commons)